mwysokinski/spleen-dao/README.md

 # Spleen DAO

-This is a simple data access object written in Scala, using JDBC.
+This is a simple JDBC wrapper written in Scala.
 Project uses [dbcp2](https://commons.apache.org/proper/commons-dbcp/) connection pool and separate thread pool to execute statements in async way.